primer/rails_forms/README.md

    |-|-|-|-|
    | name | String | true | The name to associate with this input.
 Appears in the HTML `name="..."` attribute. |
    | \*\*system_arguments | Hash | false | See below. |

+### System arguments

+Under the hood, rails_forms calls methods on a Rails form builder to render inputs on the page.
+Any arguments passed in the hash of `**system_arguments` keyword args are ultimately passed to the builder methods.
+For example, the `text_field` method above ultimately calls `builder.text_field(name, **system_arguments)`.
+See the [Rails `TagHelper` code](https://github.com/rails/rails/blob/914caca2d31bd753f47f9168f2a375921d9e91cc/actionview/lib/action_view/helpers/tag_helper.rb) for details around acceptable arguments.

+### Rendering forms

 ### Running the Lookbook app